Give your computer a "spring clean".

-You will need - vacuum cleaner, small (eg child's) painbrush, lint-free cloth, container for liquid.
+You will need - vacuum cleaner, small (eg child's) painbrush, old toothbrush, lint-free cloth, container for liquid.

 With your laptop turned off and charger unplugged do the following:

-- Use your vacuum cleaner nozzle to suck any dirt from the vents - a paintbrush will dislodge the dust and fluff.
+- Use your vacuum cleaner nozzle to suck any dirt from the vents - a paintbrush or toothbrush will dislodge the dust and fluff.

 - Clean the keyboard.
 With the laptop open turn it over and gently tap the back to dislodge crud from the keyboard.
-You can also use a can of compressed air (carefully) to blow particles out.
+You can also run a soft toothbrush between the keys.

 - Clean the screen - with cleaning solution as above on a cloth and well wrung out.
 Then wipe dry with another cloth.